samvelie/code_challenge_pg_sql/README.md

 ## Overview

-Your front-end developer has created all of the client-side code necessary to view, add, and search for treats from the treats database.
-In fact, said developer even styled the entire application!
+Your front-end developer has created all of the client-side code necessary to view and add treats from the treats database.
+In fact, said developer even styled the entire application and put in a couple of hard-coded examples of what the view will look like.

 ## Remember